smubia/dap-2017/Sem 1 - Data Analytics/04 - Data Viz (Tableau)/03-Dashboard and Story points.md

 Here are some of the key concepts that you would be learning:
 - [ ] Join types with union
 - [ ] Linking databases within Tableau
-- [ ] Crating Calculated fields
+- [ ] Creating Calculated fields
-- [ ] Creating an effective & interactive dashboard
+- [ ] Designing an effective & interactive dashboard
 - [ ] Creating a storypoint